-- Line a square dish (preferably 7×7 inches) with parchment paper.
+- Line a square dish (preferably 7×7 or 8×8 inches) with parchment paper.

 - Create the caramel layer by adding pitted medjool dates, water, and vanilla extract to a food processor.
 Process until a smooth, caramel-like consistency is formed, scraping down the sides of the food processor as needed.

 - Add the salted caramel and pecans: Spread the caramel over the crust in an even layer.
 Toss crushed pecans on top and gently press them into the caramel layer.

 - Store dish in the freezer for at least 30 minutes before slicing and serving.